 Born: 14 April 1932, Butcher Hollow, Kentucky, United States of America

 Died: 4 October 2022, Hurricane Mills, Tennessee, United States of America

 Loretta is remembered for songs like Coal Miner’s Daughter, Don’t Come Home a-Drinkin’ (With Lovin’ on Your Mind), and You Ain’t Woman Enough (To Take My Man).

-Loretta married at the age of thirteen one month after meeting her future husband, Doolittle, a twenty-one year old army veteran (they would go on to have six children—four of whom were born by the time she was eighteen).
+Loretta married at the age of thirteen (or fifteen, sources differ), one month after meeting her future husband, Doolittle, a twenty-one year old army veteran (they would go on to have six children—four of whom were born by the time she was eighteen).

 Her songs are known for focusing on working class women’s issues like birth control, repeat childbirth, and husbands and mistresses.

 In 2013, she was awarded the Presidential Medal of Freedom by President Barrack Obama.

 Loretta was the first solo female country artist invited to perform at the White House (under the Nixon Administration).
 She had been a member of the Grand Ole Opry since joining in 1962.